MKastek/GCP-ACE-exam/bigquery.md

 ## BigQuery
-- BigQuery is a managed, petabyte scale data warehouse, which uses SQL.
+- BigQuery is a managed, petabyte scale data warehouse, which uses SQL, but it is not transactional database.

 ### Bigquery dry run
 BigQuery provides various methods to estimate cost: